summersonnn/Town-Of-Salem-with-LLMs/README.md

 > 📂 **Per-Name Statistics Available**:
   All metrics are also tracked on a per-name basis (e.g., how models perform when assigned a specific player name).
   These charts can be found in the [`/charts/per_name`](./charts/per_name) directory and are useful for spotting potential model biases related to player naming.
+> Note that charts are not generated automatically.
+I manually generated them from the statistics generated after all 100 games.

 ---